argon17/ReelBot/README.md

 # ReelBot
-No more manual scrolling to watch reels, this bot filters out more viewed reels for a given profile
+No more manual scrolling to watch reels, this bot filters out most viewed reels for a given profile

 # Two main features